aniketpant83/backend-devops-lab/README.md

     - Automate set-up of Nginx reverse proxy.
     - As indicated in the previous point, created a Dockerfile for this too, and added to docker compose.
 5. Orchestration with Kubernetes
+    - Created deployments + nodeport type services for 3 flask microservices and the ansible playboooks.
+    - had to reconfigure nginx settings to go from docker enviornment to minikube set-up.
 6. Prometheus and Grafana
+    - prom & grafana helm charts to scrape and visualize metrics from the department service.
-7. Continuous Integration and Deployment with Jenkins
+7. WIP: Continuous Integration and Deployment with Jenkins
 ---

 **Steps to run code**